 Policy: Class Representatives

-To standardise the practice of appointing student class representatives by Colleges and Schools and ensure Course Conveners engage and respond to student feedback.
+To standardise the practice of appointing student class representatives by Colleges and Schools and ensure Course Convenors engage and respond to student feedback.

 The policy sets out the role of student class representatives.

-Course Convener A course convener is responsible for the administration of the course, including the finalisation of marks and the submission of marks and grades to the Chair of Examiners; ensuring that the class summary and other course materials comply with University policy and college and school requirements; and student issues relating to the Discipline Rules and Academic Misconduct Rules.
-A course convener may or may not teach part or all of the course.
+Course Convenor A course convenor is responsible for the administration of the course, including the finalisation of marks and the submission of marks and grades to the Chair of Examiners; ensuring that the class summary and other course materials comply with University policy and college and school requirements; and student issues relating to the Discipline Rules and Academic Misconduct Rules.
+A course convenor may or may not teach part or all of the course.

 Class Representative is a student who is enrolled in a class and who is responsible for representing the cohort of that class.